 Dalhousie is a prominent tourist spot located in the Dhauladhar range of the state of Himachal Pradesh.
-The town, established in 1854, is named after a British governor general, Lord Dalhousie, who developed it for summer retreat.
-Also, known as the gateway to the Chambal district, Dalhousie is built over five hills namely, Kathlog, Portreyn, Tehra, Bakrota, and Balun, and stretches over an area of 13 sq km.
+The town, established in 1854, is named after a British governor general, Lord Dalhousie, who developed it for a summer retreat.
+Also, known as the gateway to the Chambal district, Dalhousie is built over five hills, namely Kathlog, Portreyn, Tehra, Bakrota and Balun, and stretches over an area of 13 sq km.

 There are many noted tourist spots in the region.
-Some of the most visited churches of Dalhousie are St. Andrew's and St. Patrick's at Balun, St. Francis' Church at Subhash Chowk, and St. John's Church at Gandhi Chowk.
+Some of the most visited churches of Dalhousie are St. Andrew's and St. Patrick's at Balun, St. Francis' Church at Subhash Chowk and St. John's Church at Gandhi Chowk.
 The architectural excellence of the palace of the Chamba rulers at Jandrighat attracts numerous tourists.

-Triund, Dharamsala, Dainkund, Khajjiar, Chamba, Palampur, Baijnath, Bir, and Billing are some of the other noted places of the area.
-Chobia Pass, Gandhi Chowk, Bharmour, Chamba HP, Garam Sadak, Alah Water Tank, Ganji Pahari and Bajreshwari Devi Temple, Chamba HP are some of the prominent tourist spots near Dalhousie.
+Triund, Dharamsala, Dainkund, Khajjiar, Chamba, Palampur, Baijnath, Bir and Billing are some of the other noted places of the area.
+Chobia Pass, Gandhi Chowk, Bharmour, Chamba HP, Garam Sadak, Alah Water Tank, Ganji Pahari, Bajreshwari Devi Temple and Chamba HP are some of the prominent tourist spots near Dalhousie.

 Apart from this, Rang Mahal constructed by Raja Umed Singh is popular for its Mughal and British style architecture.
-The Punjab style wall paintings of the museum are the prime attractions, which depict the life of the lord Krishna.
+The Punjab style wall paintings of the museum are the prime attractions, which depict the life of Lord Krishna.
 Further, tourists can buy handmade rumals or handkerchiefs, wooden loom made shawls and chappals from the Himachal Emporium, which is situated in the museum complex.

 Dalhousie is surrounded by mountains which look stunning during monsoons.
 The month of June marks the beginning of the rainy season which ends in September.
 Temperatures in the winter months range between 10° C and 1 °C. As Dalhousie is situated at high altitude of 2700 m above sea level, it experiences heavy snowfall during this season.

-How to reach Dalhousie
+How To Reach Dalhousie

 Dalhousie is situated at a distance of 563 km from the Indian capital, Delhi, 191 km from Amritsar, 43 km from Chamba and 315 km from Chandigarh.
 The nearest airport to Dalhousie is the Pathankot airport, situated at a distance of 80 km, which is connected only with the New Delhi Airport.
 The Jammu airport which is 180 km from Dalhousie is accessible from airports of all the major cities.